yodrew/darkroomretreat/manuscript/format.md

 ### medium {#medium}

-A medium retreat lasts up to 2 months (including 15 transition days).
+A medium retreat lasts 3 weeks to 2 months (including 15 transition days).
 By all accounts, the process goes really deep.
 My sense is that the core of one's personal dilemma, the cause of the worst of one's suffering, can heal in a medium retreat.
 Plenty of problems will remain.
-But this should be enough to clear a big space inside and restore capacity sufficiently to finally handle them afterward.
-(At least, that's the basket I've put all my eggs in.)
+But one will be able to solve them.
+With so much time, the organism can restore capacity and clear space inside sufficiently to finally put things right again.
+At least, that's the basket I've put all my eggs in.
+Fingers crossed.

 It's best to get away from all accustomed influences and associations to minimize internal obstacles.
 Now that you know what you're doing in darkness, it's worth paying extra for this.
 Take a trip at least a couple hours away.
 Fly to a darkroom on another continent if necessary.
 Or rent a fully functioning small house in an unpolluted place and darken it yourself, arranging for maintenance and support.